April 17, 2020 · Jeremy Razook

 Many hotels have done a fantastic job of engaging their guests and followers by highlighting unique aspects of their property or offering virtual experiences that are leaving positive impressions, like providing special recipes from their restaurant menus, yoga and wellness tips, and virtual staycations.

-Even after the world returns to some normalcy, these unique posts should become a standard part of your social media marketing strategy if they weren’t already before the crisis.
+Even after the world returns to some normalcy, these unique posts should become a standard part of your hotel social media marketing strategy if they weren’t already before the crisis.
 Identify posts that have garnered the most engagement and use these as a basis for new content in the future.

 Cost-effective brand awareness